Stride-Labs/stride/x/ratelimit/README.md

 * For **non-native** tokens, take the ibc hash (e.g. hash `transfer/channel-X/uosmo` into `ibc/...`)

 ### Receive Packets
-The denom that the rate limiter will use for a receive packet depends on whether it was a source or sink
+The denom that the rate limiter will use for a receive packet depends on whether it was a source or sink.

 #### Source vs Sink
-* **Source**: The packet is being received by a chain it was just sent from (i.e. the token has gone back and forth)
+As a token travels across IBC chains, its path is recorded in the denom trace.

+* **Sink**: If the token moves **forward**, to a chain different than its previous hop, the destination chain acts as a **sink zone**, and the new port and channel are **appended** to the denom trace.
+    * Ex1: `uatom` is sent from Cosmoshub to Stride
+      * Stride is the first destination for `uatom`, and acts as a sink zone
+      * The IBC denom becomes the hash of: `/{stride-port)/{stride-channel}/uatom`
+    * Ex2: `uatom` is sent from Cosmoshub to Osmosis then to Stride
+      * Here the receiving chain (Stride) is not the same as the previous hop (Cosmoshub), so Stride, once again, is acting as a sink zone
+      *  The IBC denom becomes the hash of: `/{stride-port)/{stride-channel}/{osmosis-port}/{osmosis-channel}/uatom`

+* **Source**: If the token moves **backwards** (i.e. revisits the last chain it was sent from), the destination chain is acting as a **source zone**, and the port and channel are **removed** from the denom trace - undoing the last hop.
+Should a token reverse its course completely and head back along the same path to its native chain, the denom trace will unwind and reduce back down to the original base denom.
-    * Ex1: `strd` is sent from Stride to Osmosis, and then back to Stride
+    * Ex1: `ustrd` is sent from Stride to Osmosis, and then back to Stride
+      * Here the trace reduces from `/{osmosis-port}/{osmosis-channel}/ustrd` to simply `ustrd`
     * Ex2: `ujuno` is sent to Stride, then to Osmosis, then back to Stride
+      * Here the trace reduces from `/{osmosis-port}/{osmosis-channel}/{stride-port}/{stride-channel}/ujuno` to just `/{stride-port}/{stride-channel}/ujuno` (the Osmosis hop is removed)
     * Stride is the source in the examples above because the token went back and forth from Stride -> Osmosis -> Stride

-* **Sink**: The packet is being received by a chain that either created it or previous received it from somewhere else
-    * Ex1: `uatom` is sent from Cosmoshub to Stride (`uatom` was created on Cosmoshub)
-    * Ex2: `uatom` is sent from Cosmoshub to Osmosis then to Stride.
-Here the receiving chain (Stride) is not the same as the previous hop (Cosmoshub), so Stride is not acting as a source.
+For a more detailed explanation, see the[ ICS-20 ADR](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-001-coin-source-tracing.md#example) and [spec](https://github.com/cosmos/ibc/tree/main/spec/app/ics-020-fungible-token-transfer).

 #### Determining the denom in the rate limit
 * If the chain is acting as a **Sink**: Add on the Stride port and channel and hash it
     * Ex1: `uosmo` sent from Osmosis to Stride